caseycesari/GeoJSON.js/README.md

 ## Parameters

-'point' - array of field names that contain x and y coordinates.
-Example: `point: [lat, lng]` 'include' - List of fields to include as properties.
-All other fields will be ignored 'exclude' - List of fields to that shouldn't be included in properties.
+- `point` - array of field names that contain x and y coordinates.
+Example: `point: [lat, lng]`
+- `include` - List of fields to include as properties.
+All other fields will be ignored
+- `exclude` - List of fields to that shouldn't be included in properties.
 All other fields will be added (besides geometry fields)